srdja/Collections-C/README.md

 ### Linking problems

 Sometimes the compiler may have trouble finding the library or the headers.
-This is usually because the it's looking for them in the wrong directory, which may happen if the library or the headers or both are installed in a non-standard directory or not installed at all.
+This is usually because it's looking for them in the wrong directory, which may happen if the library or the headers or both are installed in a non-standard directory or not installed at all.

 If this is the case, we can explicitly tell the compiler where to look for them by passing the `-I[path to headers]` and `-L[path to libraries]` options: